A Collection of Resources to Tell the Story of Oprah Winfrey

 Her big break came when iconic film critic Roger Ebert spearheaded the inception of the Oprah Winfrey Show, which first aired in September of 1986.
 Since then, she hasn’t looked back.
 Her 1993 interview with Michael Jackson, for example, became the most-watched interview in history.

 And even as we head into January 2020, when Oprah will celebrate her 66th birthday, she shows no signs of slowing down.
-She’s already the US’s first black multi-billionaire and the richest African American of the 20th century.
+She’s already the richest African American of the 20th century.

 In recent years, Oprah has partnered with Apple to create original content for Apple TV+ and made her return to the movie industry by starring in A Wrinkle in Time.
 She’s also written five books throughout her career, including a recent notable memoir that tells the story of her life from those early days in Tennessee to the height of her fame and influence, which is arguably still increasing.